Advanced Academics Program

 Elementary Parent Information Meeting

-A parent information meeting will be held virtually for Armstrong Elementary on Monday, November 8 at 6:30-7:30.
-Mrs. Tompkins, our AART, will provide information about levels of service, explain the screening processes, and answer questions about part-time school-based and full-time Level IV services.
+A parent information meeting will be held virtually for Armstrong Elementary on Wednesday, September 21st from 6:00-7:00 in the cafeteria.
+Ms. Jones, our AART, will provide information about levels of service, explain the screening processes, and answer questions about part-time school-based and full-time Level IV services.

 FCPS developed the Young Scholars Model to help identify students from historically underrepresented populations for AAP services.
 The model provides additional opportunity to nurture talent and build confidence so that students can meet their potential.